Sylar257/GCP-Recommendation-systems-with-TensorFlow/README.md

 There is no Machine Learning happening here.

-**Content-based filtering** uses item features to recommend new items *similar* to what the user has liked in the past.
+**Content-based filtering** uses item features to recommend new items *similar* to what the user has **liked in the past**.

 ### Option II

 **Collaborative Filtering**, we have **no metadata**.
 Instead, we learn the  learn about item similarity and user similarity from the ratings data itself.

 We usually separate the large matrix into **user factors** and **item factors**.
 Then, if we need to find whether a particular user will like a particular movie, it's as simple as taking the row corresponding to the user and the column corresponding to the movie and multiplying them to get the predicted rating.

 ![collaborative_filtering](images\collaborative_filtering.png)